 This means that while the Chase Sapphire Preferred earns just 2X on travel and dining and 1X on everything else, you can “pair” multiple Chase cards (even across their business and personal cards).
 This means that you can have multiple Chase Ultimate Rewards cards, use the best in each bonus category when shopping, and then roll them all up to your premium Chase cards.

 You’ll learn that only Ultimate Rewards earned with the Chase Sapphire Preferred, Chase Sapphire Reserve, and Chase Ink Business Preferred can be transferred to airline and hotel transfer partners.
 So if you have points earned with any of the no-annual fee cash back cards (like a Chase Freedom Flex or Chase Freedom Unlimited), you can combine them into your Sapphire Preferred to get the best value.

 So you are learning how to accrue points effectively and learning the best ways to redeem points.

 Once again, the best way to spend points is always by using transfer partners.
 While 1.25 cents per point in travel is nice and all, only a transfer to Hyatt would unlock the potential for something like 10 cents per point in value when spending 30,000 points a night on a $3,000 a night hotel like Ventana Big Sur.

-The thing is that with this best ever 100,000 point bonus, that’s really enough for me to show you how to extract fantastic value for points.
+The bonus alone is really enough for me to show you how to extract fantastic value for points.

 Example High Value Chase Transfer Partner Redemptions